HubSpot/vex/UPGRADING.md

 #### 3. The return value of `vex.open()` is no longer a jQuery element, but a "vex instance" with its own API

-For documentation of this API, see [the docs](/docs/api/3-Advanced.md).
+For documentation of this API, see [the API docs](/docs/api/3-Advanced.md).

 #### 4. `vex.dialog` has been replaced by its plugin counterpart, [`vex-dialog`](https://github.com/bbatliner/vex-dialog)